 I was a contributing author to ToughLOVE, a parenting anthology from Simon & Schuster.

 I love to write short, helpful guides for parents so they better understand nutrition concepts for kids and get creative ideas to make food fun, tasty and nutritious.
 From mini-recipe books to deep dives on parenting and eating disorders (and much more!), I make sure to make these short and sweet and highly valuable.

 Here are my current offerings and there are more in the works!

 As a writer and nutrition consultant, I’ve written for other websites and organizations.
 I’ve written for USA Swimming, US Rowing, the National Alliance for Youth Sports magazine called Sporting Kids, USA Field Hockey, and Golf Magazine.

 For years, I wrote for Bundoo, a website for parents of children ages 0-4 years, About.com (now Verywell.com), and Wee Feed.

 I also share my business writing and thoughts on childhood nutrition over on Medium.

 Last, as part of my nutrition consulting agreements, I have written articles for my client’s websites.

 My Official Bio

 Jill Castle is one of the nation’s premier childhood nutrition experts.
-Known as a paradigm shifter who blends current research, practical application and common sense, Jill inspires audiences to think differently about feeding kids.
+Known as a paradigm shifter who blends current research, practical application and common sense, Jill inspires families and audiences to think differently about feeding kids.